 - 1. With engine stopped, disconnect 1 spark plug lead.
-Connect spark plug lead to post terminal of spark tester and attach tester clip to a good engine ground. - Crank engine over, establishing a minimum of 550-600 RPM, and observe tester(s) for spark. - 3.
-Repeat spark test on opposite cylinder if cylinders are being tested individually.
+Connect spark plug lead to post terminal of spark tester and attach tester clip to a good engine ground. - 2.
+Crank engine over, establishing a minimum of 550-600 RPM, and observe tester(s) for spark. - Repeat spark test on opposite cylinder if cylinders are being tested individually.

 Condition Possible Cause Conclusion One side is not firing.
 Wiring and Connections Check all wiring, connections, and terminals on that side.
 If wiring is okay, replace ignition module and retest for spark.
 Tester shows spark but engine misses or won't run on that cylinder.
 Spark Plug(s) Try new spark plug(s).
 Neither side is firing.
 Ignition Switch Recheck position of ignition switch and check for shorted kill lead.
-Both cylinders have good spark but engine runs poorly or existing plug condition is questionable.
-Spark Plug(s) Install new spark plug(s) and retest engine performance.
+Both cylinders have good spark but engine runs poorly or existing plug Spark Plug(s) Install new spark plug(s) and retest engine performance. condition is questionable.
+If problem persists, check for timing advance (DSAI and DSAM only).
 1 cylinder has good spark and other cylinder has no or intermittent spark.
-Ignition Test ignition modules and connections.
+Ignition Test ignition modules and connections (DSAI and DSAM only).
+Spark on both cylinders but power is suspect.
+Timing Advance Check for timing advance (DSAI and DSAM only).